 Candidates should prepare for the exam

 Preparation methods are optional, and there is no required coursework.
-The IFMA FM Learning System (FMLS) is a preferred source for CFM Exam preparation.
+The IFMA FM Learning System (FMLS) is a source for CFM Exam preparation.
 For more information on the FMLS and other available tools, please go to CFM Exam Preparation Resources.

 FM Experience means successful candidates will have experience in the competency areas listed below.
 These eleven areas have been identified as the core areas of skills and knowledge necessary for a successful facility manager: